Generic name: Azithromycin Extended-Release Oral Suspension (az ith roe MYE sin)

 What do I do if I miss a dose?

-- Only 1 dose of this medicine is needed.
+- Only 1 dose of azithromycin extended-release oral suspension is needed.
 If you miss your dose, take it as soon as you think about it.

 What are some side effects that I need to call my doctor about right away?